 The cryptocurrency industry has been raging on for years, with the prices going up and down by massive amounts.
 This kind of boost inactivity has attracted a lot of opportunity chasers to the sector.
 While some choose to focus solely on buying Bitcoin, others are more willing to explore altcoin trading.

 If you are not looking for the best altcoin trading platform tips, and instead, you only wish to know which crypto trading platforms we recommend as the best for beginners, here is a quick list of platforms that you can try out.

 On the other hand, if you want some more details and altcoin trading tips regarding these platforms, we have also prepared short reviews for each of them.

 The first on the list is eToro, which is by far the best online brokerage platform for beginners, regardless of what type of asset they wish to trade.
 So naturally, that also means that it offers cryptocurrencies — around 17 of them at this point in time, with the possibility of new ones being listed in the future.
-As of now, the exchange supports Ethereum, Ethereum Classic, Dash, Litecoin, Bitcoin Cash, Stellar Lumens, NEO, EOS, Cardano, IOTA, TRON, ZCash, Tezos, Chainlink, Uniswap, and Dogecoin.
+As of now, the exchange supports Ethereum, Ethereum Classic, Dash, Litecoin, Solana, Stellar Lumens, NEO, EOS, Cardano, IOTA, TRON, ZCash, Tezos, Chainlink, Uniswap, Mana (Decentraland), and Dogecoin.

 eToro has been around since 2007, and during this time, it expanded to include 140 countries and serve over 20 million traders.
 It is very user-friendly, to the point where expert traders find it too simple for advanced trading.
 However, if you are a novice who wishes to engage in altcoin trading, it is perfect for traditional finance platforms.